 Term loans, equipment loans, and other lump sum loans have fixed rates more often than not.
 Things like lines of credit, credit cards, and merchant cash advances are more likely to have variable interest rates.

 Many factors influence the interest rates — some that borrowers can influence and others that they can’t.

 Business owners can’t control market and economic conditions.
-The Federal Reserve sets the Federal Funds Rate, a benchmark interest rate, based on the economy.
+The Federal Reserve sets the federal funds rate, a benchmark interest rate, based on the economy.
 It tends to raise rates when the economy is overheating or inflation is high and drop them when recession looms.

 How to get the best business loan interest rate

 The number one thing you can do to secure the best loan rates is to make sure your business looks like a low-risk borrower to lenders.
 That means high revenue, strong cash flow and a good credit history.
-You may also choose to secure your loan with collateral — though be aware you could lose the asset if you default.

 The bottom line